 Explorer Flight Program

 The Explorer program provides frequent flight opportunities for focused missions that address exploratory or highest priority new scientific questions, and thereby fill critical gaps in our understanding of Heliophysics.
-The Roadmap endorses the DS recommendation that the Explorer program be given the highest priority.
-We have added $70M/year to the Explorer line starting in FY2019.
+The Roadmap endorses the DS recommendation that the Explorer program be given the highest priority, with a recommended augmentation of $70M/year to the Explorer line starting in FY2019.

+The Explorers Program strives to:

+Advance scientific knowledge of heliophysics processes and systems;

+Add scientific data and other knowledge-based products to data archives for all scientists to access;

+Publish scientific progress and results in the peer-reviewed literature to encourage, to the maximum extent possible, the fullest commercial use of the knowledge gained;

+Implement technology advancements prepared in related programs; and

+Announce scientific progress and results in popular media, scholastic curricula, and materials that can be used to inspire and motivate students to pursue careers in science, technology, engineering and mathematics.